Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool ('Run this before using other withings_get_* tools') and when not to use it ('Not for querying data - use withings_get_body, withings_get_sleep, withings_get_activity, or withings_get_workouts instead').
-It names specific alternatives and clarifies the tool's role in the workflow, offering comprehensive usage instructions.
+The description provides explicit guidance: 'Run this before using other withings_get_* tools' and 'Not for querying data - use withings_get_body, withings_get_sleep, withings_get_activity, or withings_get_workouts instead.'
+It clearly tells the AI agent when and when not to use the tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.